 I specialise in working with people who are traumatised, though many may not even recognise that they are.
 I believe that many of us experience trauma(s) when young, even what may seem to be quite minor traumas, that affect us.
 We get so used to the traumatised effect that we come to believe that we have always been that way.
-But the trauma has changed us – affected the way our body responds to our environment, affected the way our emotions and intellect work, so that sometimes it is the trauma that is responding and we lose sight and sense of the ‘true’ or original self we were born to be.
+But the trauma has changed us - affected the way our body responds to our environment, affected the way our emotions and intellect work so that sometimes it is the trauma that is responding and we lose sight and sense of the 'true' or the original self we were born to be.

 Responding in this way can lead to us experiencing even more trauma as an adult - our bodies can become used to this effect and we unconsciously seek more trauma to keep the effect in our body 'topped up'.
 We can become dissociated on a permanent basis, and not realise that we are not fully present and living our lives.